Electronically Stored Information: Litigation and Compliance

 RWL: ESI Experience

-To help businesses develop proactive and reactive legal strategies for handling ESI, Rifkin Weiner Livingston LLC (RWL) has created a new Electronically Stored Information: Litigation and Compliance practice.
-We have handled ESI matters in the state and federal courts.
+To help businesses develop proactive and reactive legal strategies for handling ESI, RWL attorneys can guide clients through this process, including ESI matters in the state and federal courts.

 - Advice on pre-litigation and business-planning issues